outworkers/phantom/README.md

 =====================================
 <a href="#table-of-contents">back to top</a>

-Phantom was developed at websudos as an in-house project.
-All Cassandra integration at Websudos goes through phantom, and nowadays it's safe to say most
+Phantom was developed at outworkers as an in-house project.
+All Cassandra integration at outworkers goes through phantom, and nowadays it's safe to say most
 Scala/Cassandra users in the world rely on phantom.

 * Flavian Alexandru ([@alexflav23](https://github.com/alexflav23)) - maintainer